 Oconaluftee Indian Village entry fees are $25 for adults and $15 for children, but it can also be bundled with other attractions in Cherokee NC.

-Those bundled attractions include the outdoor drama “Unto These Hills” and the exceptional Museum of the Cherokee Indian.
-The town of Cherokee is also home to the Qualla Arts & Crafts Mutual, an excellent co-op of native artisans.
+Those bundled attractions include the outdoor drama “Unto These Hills” and the exceptional Museum of the Cherokee People.
+The mountain town of Cherokee is also home to the Qualla Arts & Crafts Mutual, an excellent co-op of native artisans.

 The Oconaluftee Visitor Center